rossini-andrea/rossini-andrea.github.io/_posts/2019-05-26-simd-csharp.md

    at Rand0081.SimdTutorial.Program.Main(String[] args) in K:\devel\C#\Rand0081.SimdTutorial\Program.cs:line 19
 ```

 It seems to run fine, the algorithm is working on 4 elements simultaneously but... **What?** Apparently we cannot load element 44 into a Vector.
-This is because the Vector must be used to its full extent, so the constructor pretends to pull elements 44, 45, 46, 47 from the source array, resulting in an out of range error.
+This is because the vector must be used to its full extent, so the constructor pretends to pull elements 44, 45, 46, 47 from the source array, resulting in an out of range error.

-We need a workaround.
+We need a trick.
 We must manually loop on the last elements.
 So let's create a little helper function:

 ```C#
 static int GetSplitPoint<T>(int desiredSize) where T : struct